Explore the Rideau Canal and Friends of the Rideau by following these links:

 Newsletters

-Our newsletter, Rideau Reflections, is produced three times a year, keeping our members up to date on all things Rideau and including interesting natural and cultural heritage articles.
+Our newsletter, Rideau Reflections, keeps our members up to date on all things Rideau and including interesting natural and cultural heritage articles.
 Become a member and get the newsletter delivered right to you.
 Recent copies of the newsletter can be viewed on our website.

 Projects